JonelGarcia29/Rock-et/README.md

 # 🎮 Rock-et
-A fun and interactive 2D shootinng game built using pygame.
+A fun and interactive 2D shooting game built using pygame.

 ![screenshot](spaceArt/home.png) <!-- Replace with your own screenshot path -->